 Test Configurations

 This clause introduces the test configuration that is used for the definition of test purposes and test descriptions.
 The test configuration covers the various scenarios of the IEEE 1609.4 tests.
-The Test System setup is implemented according to .
+The Test System setup is implemented according to Figure 4-1.
+The term ‘Test Equipment’ used in some test purposes refers to the combination of the Test System and the DSRC Wave Host with the corresponding software and firmware.

 Figure 4-1: Test Configuration 1 (TC1)